sanam1060/Horiseon/README.md

 # Horiseon

 ## Purpose
 Horiseon offers social media marketing consultation, search optimization (SEO), and online reputation management.
+Purpose of this project is to refactor the existing site to make it more accessible for
+* people that use assistive technologies
+* search engines

+## Screenshot of the project
 ![screenshot of Horiseon's homepage](./Develop/assets/images/horiseon-homepage.png)

 ## Built With